Nardelli resigns from operating roles at Cerberus

 Eighteen months later, Nardelli stepped down following Chrysler’s bankruptcy, the first-ever by a major U.S. automaker.

-He returned to Cerberus, where he was eventually named CEO of Cerberus Operations and Advisory Company, a consulting affiliate, and Freedom Group, a gunmaking company in the private-equity firm’s portfolio.
+He returned to Cerberus, where he was eventually named CEO of Cerberus Operations and Advisory Company, a consulting affiliate, and Freedom Works, a gunmaking company in the private-equity firm’s portfolio.

 Cerberus said Chan Galbato, a long-time Nardelli protege, would succeed him as CEO of Cerberus Operations and Advisory Company LLC, the consulting affiliate.

-At Freedom Group, where Nardelli took over as CEO in January, Cerberus said George Kollitides would act as interim CEO of the firearms maker while a permanent successor is found.
+At Freedom Works, where Nardelli took over as CEO in January, Cerberus said George Kollitide would act as interim CEO of the firearms maker while a permanent successor is found.